 Today was Day 2 of Adriene’s 30 Day Yoga Camp for me and one of those thoughts came up.
 Today’s practice was restorative.
 One of those practices that I struggle with.
 I much prefer Power Yoga and anything quick and swift.
 Luckily I have a new yoga friend who suggested that we would do the 30 Day Yoga Camp together.
 (Yes, I know.
 I’m excited too!)
 Already it seems worth every minute of sitting in discomfort.

-When I was breathing in, and breathing out (forward fold), when I opened my eyes and looked down, the thought that came up sounded like this:
+When I was breathing in, and breathing out (folding forwards), I opened my eyes and looked down, one thought came up and it sounded like this:

-I wanted to share this thought because it is unfiltered, it reflects exactly where I am at in my journey of self-love.
+I wanted to share this thought because it is unfiltered and it reflects exactly where I am at in my journey of self-love.
 I was a little surprised by what came up, I was happy that it was positive despite the negative word, and most of all, it made me laugh and enjoy the practice.

 I had this one thought and then, no conflicting thoughts came up at all.
 I did not even feel the need to explain (to myself, or my yoga mat) why I really don’t hate my feet.
 I JUST really don’t hate my feet.

 Now here is how your feet can show you an easy way to practise kindness, and to make sure you are giving yourself enough of that precious love.

-Start paying attention to how the earth underneath your feet feels.
-How your feet move, and eventually you start loving every single bone in your feet.
-Soon enough you will be so busy loving all of those bones that you forget about any thoughts that do not serve you.
-Even if it is just for a brief moment.
-That is where you start.
+Start paying attention to how the earth underneath your feet feels, how your feet move and how they carry your everywhere you go.
+Eventually you start loving every single bone in your feet and soon enough you will be so busy loving all of those bones that you forget about any thoughts that do not serve you.